How Long To See Results With Google Ads?

 So the question is…

-How long does it take for AdWords to work?
+How long does it take for Google Ads to work?

 Timelines vary per business.
 Our years of experience managing ad campaigns for small businesses and enterprises alike mean we recommend:

-At least 6 months to mature a campaign
+At least 6 months to mature a Google Ads campaign

 But the results are worth it.

-Google AdWords is the most cost-effective advertising method for companies of all sizes – from small mom-and-pop shops to global enterprises.
+Google Ads is the most cost-effective advertising method for companies of all sizes – from small mom-and-pop shops to global enterprises.

-According to Google, businesses make an average of $2 in revenue for every $1 they spend in AdWords.
+According to Google, businesses make an average of $2 in revenue for every $1 they spend in Google Ads.
 But of course, no one’s here for average.

-Engineering a high-converting PPC campaign starts with understanding the client, their customers, and the market.
-Here at OMG, we’ve helped our clients achieve 20:1 ROAS, 220% increase in conversion rates, 84% increase in conversions and EVEN 2,600% more paid revenue!
+Engineering a high-converting campaign starts with understanding the clients, their target audience, and the market.
+Here at OMG, we’ve helped our clients achieve 20:1 ROAS, a 220% increase in conversion rates, an 84% increase in conversions, and EVEN a 2,600% more paid revenue!

 As we said, the results are worth the wait.